SIYA - Saskatchewan Indigenous Yoga Association

 15 applicants will be selected based on the following criteria:

 People from northern communities are particularly encouraged to apply.
 In the spirit of reconciliation, there are two available spots for non-indigenous applicants, and three spots for out-of-province applicants.
 Priority will be given to not-yet-certified applicants, however, there may be space available for certified yoga teachers.
 Maximum 15 students.

-Special emphasis will be on generating the presence of yoga within the Indigenous community and creating yoga classes that are accessible to youth, seniors, and those with chronic conditions.
-Students will learn and experience in depth: asanas (postures), breathing, meditation; teaching methodology, anatomy and physiology including yoga for chronic conditions; chair yoga; philosophy and ethics including both Indian and Indigenous world view; the subtle (energy) body; the business of yoga, and practice teaching.
+Special emphasis will be on generating the presence of yoga within Indigenous community settings and creating yoga classes that are accessible to able bodied people, youth, seniors, and those with chronic conditions.
+Students will learn and experience in depth: asanas (postures), breathing, meditation; teaching methodology including trauma informed yoga, anatomy and physiology including yoga for chronic conditions; chair yoga; yoga for youth; philosophy and ethics including both Indian and Indigenous world view; the subtle (energy) body; the business of yoga, and practice teaching.